2007 Georgia Tech Yellow Jackets football team: Maryland

+Miami (FL)

 Taylor Bennett scored on two rushing touchdowns in the third quarter to lead Tech past the Hurricanes 17–14.
 Tech racked up 265 yards rushing against a Canes defense that only allowed 111 rushing yards per game coming into the contest.
 Tashard Choice carried the bulk of the rushing load carrying the ball 37 times for 204 yards.
 The Patrick Nix offense of Miami only passed for 56 yards and gained 225 total yards of offense against Jon Tenuta's defense.
 Travis Bell kicked the go-ahead field goal with 7:34 left in the fourth quarter and Tech never relented the lead.
 Since 1984, only Tech, Virginia Tech, and Florida State have beaten Miami at least 3 years in a row.